kylefernandadams/box-powershell-example/README.md

 * Upload a file from the local file system to Box.
 * Get the SHA1 file hash before and after the upload to Box and ensure they're the same.
 * Add metadata to the file uploaded to Box with values in the SQL result set.
-* Move the successfully processed file to a "processed" folder
+* Move the successfully processed file to a "processed" folder.

 Installation Instructions